Feilding railway station: History

+A foot bridge was erected over the railway in 1900, allowing pedestrians to cross between opposing sides of Eyre Street.
+This was relocated to Makino Park in 1978, where it remains today.

 Services

 Initially Feilding was served by two trains a day from Foxton.

 The first Foxton-Whanganui train on Thursday 18 April 1878 took 6½ hours.
 The through public service began on 20 May 1878 with two trains a day each way, taking 5hrs 50mins for the 86 mi journey.

 The first Auckland - Wellington through expresses ran on 14 February 1909, taking 19 hours 13 minutes, and stopping at Feilding.
 From then on, Feilding was often one of the calls made by the expresses during the night.
 For example, in 1932, the express from Auckland arrived at 4.20am.

 In the 1970s trains calling at Feilding were the Blue Streak and Northerner.

 Feilding closed to regular passenger trains when the Overlander was replaced by the Northern Explorer in 2012.